Fire Mage DPS Spell Summary — Shadowlands 9.2

-If you were looking for WoW Classic content, please refer to our Classic DPS Mage spells.
+If you were looking for TBC Classic content, please refer to our TBC Classic Fire Mage spells.

 Fire Mage Spell Summary